Queensland’s DestinationQ Tourism Industry Forum ‘Journey to 2032: Building on our strengths’

 Led by the local First Nations people, Cairns is developing an Indigenous tourism strategy, a blueprint for other regions.

-Economic Outlook for Tourism
+Economic outlook for tourism

 KPMG shared that strong demand and supply disruptions will be challenging and confronting.